meeradevidinakaran/Multiagent_Decision-flow/README.md

 This is a simple multi agent orchestration demonstrating advantages of Multi agent workflow, When to not use single agent and It's tradeoffs.

 # Problem Statement
 A Project Manager at Nova cart is planning to offload his decision making tasks to a single agent.
-Ex: He wants to replace a feature from Nova Cart's phone that 20% of users are actively using.
-In this scenario he would need behavioral data, revenue impact modeling, churn prediction, sentiment analysis, etc. to make a decision on the same.
+Ex: He wants to select a cloud warehouse vendor.
+In this scenario he would need revenue impact modeling, architectural complexity etc. to make a decision on the same.
 Given a **Single agent** might seem capable of all these tasks, When we overload a single agent with too many tasks, It results in vague outputs, **introduce hallucinations and reduce the trustworthiness of the suggested outputs.**

 # Goal
 Build a well structured multi agent workflow to help with Project Manager's decision making tasks.
 Enabling faster but deeply researched and well analyzed decisions from both a Customer centric lens and Revenue risk lens.
 The final decision suggested should be critiqued for any gaps and provide a concrete roadmap to the Project Manager.